C-Sto/recursebuster/README.md

   -auth string
         Basic auth.
 Supply this with the base64 encoded portion to be placed after the word 'Basic' in the Authorization header.
   -bad string
         Responses to consider 'bad' or 'not found'.
-Comma-separated This works the opposite way of gobuster! (default "404") -blacklist string
+Comma-separated.
+This works the opposite way of gobuster! (default "404") -badheader value
+        Check for presence of this header.
+If an exact match is found, the response is considered bad.Supply as key:value.
+Can specify multiple - eg '-badheader Location:cats -badheader X-ATT-DeviceId:XXXXX'
+  -blacklist string
         Blacklist of prefixes to not check.
 Will not check on exact matches.
   -canary string